rschristopher/ischristtrue.com/src/truth.md

- interact with our world but hover about -- this is most certainly not a spirit, this is a childish caricature.
+ interact with our world but hover about -- this is most certainly not a spirit, this is a childish caricature and it demonstrates the unquestioned nihilism that possesses our conventional wisdom.
 Anyone can "see" a spirit, if not directly through symbolism or iconography, then through patterns of reality